jkotra/algoticks/README.md

 (Linux Only)

-from version `v1.4` live data can be fed into algoticks from a TCP socket. use `-S [PORT]` to listen to specific port on localhost(127.0.0.1) for data.
+from version `v1.4` live data can be fed into algoticks from a TCP socket. use `-s [PORT]` to listen to specific port on localhost(127.0.0.1) for data.

 for example, client, refer to [stream_to_socket.py](tests/stream_to_socket.py)